 Women and Girls

 SOGI laws remove the equal opportunities and fair playing fields women have worked so hard to achieve.
 In the area of athletics, for example, this recently played out at the high school level in Connecticut’s track and field championships.
-Competitor Selina Soule and her female fellow athletes were cheated from a fair opportunity to compete because the school allowed two boys who identify as female to compete against the girls.
+Competitors Selina Soule, Alanna Smith, and female fellow athletes were cheated from a fair opportunity to compete because the school allowed two boys who identify as female to compete against the girls.
 Not surprisingly, the two male athletes placed first and second, their times significantly better than any of the female athletes.